Covered calls are a fairly advanced options strategy used by traders to earn premiums from selling call option contracts.

 ZWB Is a BMO covered call ETF that sells covered calls against long positions in the major Canadian banks.

 As its name suggests, ZWB holds stock positions in the major Canadian banks, including BMO, RBC, National Bank, Toronto Dominion, CIBC, and the Bank of Nova Scotia.
-It also holds a 24% allocation of the BMO Equal Weight Banks Index ETF (ZEB).
+It also holds a 23% BMO Equal Weight Banks Index ETF (ZEB) allocation.

-With a 5.31% monthly distribution yield, shareholders of ZWB can expect a monthly distribution of about $0.11 per share.
+With a 7.70% monthly distribution yield, shareholders of ZWB received a monthly distribution of $0.11 per share in June 2023.

 CI Energy Giants Covered Call ETF (NXF.TO)